 - Sifted powdered sugar, for coating

-- In a stand mixer bowl, stir together ½ cup water, sugar, and yeast.
+- In the bowl of a stand mixer equipped with a dough hook, stir together ½ cup water, sugar, and yeast.
 Allow the yeast to bloom for 5 minutes.

 - Add the evaporated milk, eggs, and salt to the yeast mixture and beat just until combined.